joceamayar/readMeGenerator/README.md

 ## Usage

 Step 1: Clone the Repository

-Navigate to the repository on GitHub.
+-Navigate to the repository on GitHub.
-Click on the green < > Code button at the top of the page.
+-Click on the green < > Code button at the top of the page.
-Select the SSH option and copy the SSH URL (e.g., git@github.com:joceamayar/readMeGenerator.git).
+-Select the SSH option and copy the SSH URL (e.g., git@github.com:joceamayar/readMeGenerator.git).
-Open your terminal.
+-Open your terminal.
-Navigate to the parent directory where you want the project folder to reside cd path/to/parent-directory
+-Navigate to the parent directory where you want the project folder to reside -cd path/to/parent-directory
-Clone the repository by typing: git clone git@github.com:joceamayar/readMeGenerator.git Verify that the repository has been cloned successfully by listing the contents of the directory: ls You should see a directory named readMeGenerator.
+-Clone the repository by typing: git clone git@github.com:joceamayar/readMeGenerator.git -Verify that the repository has been cloned successfully by listing the contents of the directory: ls -You should see a directory named readMeGenerator.

 Step 2: Open the Project in Visual Studio Code

-Change into the newly cloned project directory: cd readMeGenerator Open the project in Visual Studio Code by typing: code .
+-Change into the newly cloned project directory: cd readMeGenerator -Open the project in Visual Studio Code by typing: code .
-This will launch VS Code with the project open.
+-This will launch VS Code with the project open.

 Step 3: Install Dependencies

-Make sure all necessary packages and dependencies are installed.
-Run the following command in your terminal: npm install This will download and install all dependencies specified in the package.json file.
+-Make sure all necessary packages and dependencies are installed.
+Run the following command in your terminal: npm install -This will download and install all dependencies specified in the package.json file.

 Step 4: Start the Program

-In the terminal, while inside the readMeGenerator directory, start the program by running: node index.mjs The program should now be running, and you can proceed to use it to generate your README file.
+-In the terminal, while inside the readMeGenerator directory, start the program by running: node index.mjs -The program should now be running, and you can proceed to use it to generate your README file.

 [Uploading README Generator.webm…]()